HybridDog/nyanland/README.md

 If you got ideas or found bugs, please tell them to me.

 TODO:
 — allow getting back
 — find out the license of the irc generated sounds
+— fix mapgen with different chunksizes
+— update particlespawner